orlevii/bazarr-rtl/README.md

 It installs a tool called `bazarr-rtl` on the container that is used to correct RTL `.srt` for some video players.

 ## Motivation
 I experienced issues displaying RTL subtitles on certain video players.
-Recently, I switched to Jellyfin as my home media server.
+Recently, I picked Jellyfin as my home media server.
 For instance, ExoPlayer may encounter display problems like reversed punctuation marks.

-On AndroidTV, you have the option of selecting LibVLC as a player, but while the VLC Player app accurately showcases the subtitles, the LibVLC player on Jellyfin does not.
+On AndroidTV, you have the option of selecting LibVLC as a player, but while the VLC Player app accurately displays the subtitles, the LibVLC player on Jellyfin does not.

 Bazarr's "Reverse RTL" feature exists, but it does not resolve all issues.
 Consequently, I chose to create a customized post-processing script.